debashishdas40/Bike-Sharing-Demand-Prediction/README.md

 During the time of our analysis, we initially did EDA on all the features of our datset.
 We first analysed our dependent variable, 'Rented Bike Count' and also transformed it.
 Next we analysed categorical variable and dropped the variable who had majority of one class, we also analysed numerical variable, found out the correlation, distribution and their relationship with the dependent variable.
 We also removed some numerical features who had mostly 0 values and hot encoded the categorical variables.

-Next we implemented 7 machine learning algorithms Linear Regression,lasso,ridge,elasticnet,decission tree, Random Forest and XGBoost.
+Next we implemented 7 machine learning algorithms Linear Regression,lasso,ridge,elasticnet,decission tree, Random Forest and Gradient Boosting.
 We did hyperparameter tuning to improve our model performance.
 The results of our evaluation are: